Sasha Clements: Career

-Clements's first role with Juliet Stevenson in the BBC TV movie The Snow Queen (2005).
+Clements's first role was appearing alongside Juliet Stevenson in the BBC TV movie The Snow Queen (2005).
 In 2009, she won her first starring role in the Canadian Teletoon series Majority Rules!, playing 15-year-old Kiki Kincaid. and she guest starred in one episode of What's Up Warthogs! in 2010.
 She has had guest roles on television series such as Rookie Blue and Really Me (2011).
 Clements had a recurring role as Sarah on Lost Girl (2012).
 She guest starred as Emma in the premiere two episode of YTV's Life with Boys (2012).
 She then guest starred as Nikki in one episodes of Mudpit (2013).

 In mid-2013, Clements began work on the Disney Channel Original Movie, How to Build a Better Boy (2014), alongside China Anne McClain and Kelli Berglund.
 The film is directed by Paul Hoen and premiered on August 15, 2014.
 In January 2015, Clements had a recurring role on the YTV and TeenNick series Open Heart as Rayna Sherazi.
 She guest starred as Cat in the premiere two episode of Canadian television series Degrassi: The Next Generation (2015).
 She also appeared in the 2015 Canadian television film based on the popular Degrassi series, Degrassi Don't Look Back (2015).

-In February 2017, had a supporting role in the drama film From Straight A's to XXX (2017), alongside Haley Pullos. and she working one episode with the internet personality Manon Mathews, on New Form channel, who has a series on YouTube.
+In February 2017, she had a supporting role in the drama film From Straight A's to XXX (2017), alongside Haley Pullos.
+That year she also appeared with the internet personality Manon Mathews in an episode of the series Incubator Gold Mine on the YouTube channel New Form.
 In 2019, she was cast in a co-starring role in the Jordan Barker film Witches in the Woods (2019), the project also stars Hannah Kasulka, and with her husband Corbin Bleu.

 In July 2021, she was cast in the Hallmark Channel original entitled Love, for Real (2021), alongside Chloe Bridges, Camille Kostek and Corbin Bleu, directed by Maclain Nelson.
 In December 2021, She was cast for a Lifetime Christmas movie, titled A Christmas Dance Reunion (2021), directed by Brian Herzlinger.
 In 2022, she was cast in the comedy film Camp Hideout (2022), with Christopher Lloyd, and directed by Sean Olson.
 She guest starred as Wendy in the premiere one episode of HBO Max's Minx (2022).
 She then guest starred as Katya Miranova in one episodes of NCIS: Los Angeles (2022).
+In 2025, Clements was featured in the NBC series Suits LA (2025) in the episode "Acapulco", playing Tina Esposito.